 Virginia Crossleysmith received her Bachelor’s from Sonoma State, her Master’s from CSU San Francisco and her Doctorate from Meridian University.
 Virginia is a licensed Psychotherapist and has maintained a private practice in California for over a decade.
 A psychotherapist at Kaiser Permanente Department of Psychiatry in the Intensive Outpatient Therapy team and a member of the Autism Spectrum Disorders team, Virginia provides education and advocacy for individuals and families.

 Justin Forman (Core Faculty) received his Bachelor's from University of Toledo, and his Doctorate from Meridian University.
-Justin is a Social Cognition Specialist and is pursuing licensure as a psychologist.
+A licensed psychologist, Justin is a Social Cognition Specialist.
 His interests range from Research, EMDR, DBT and EFT to Initiation and Transformative Learning.